-New York Times: Corrupt U.S. Border Agents a Boon For Smugglers
+New York Times: Corrupt U.S. Border Agents a Boon for Smugglers

 In some ways, the corruption on the border is actually a product of improving border security.
 As America has cracked down on its borders using drones, widespread surveillance, and state-of-the-art equipment, criminals, smugglers, and immigrants looking for passage to the United States have had to look for new approaches, and exploiting human fallibility is an obvious option.

 The DHS is aware of its problems.
-The department has inaugurated new, more comprehensive ethics training for employees, started using polygraph tests on new hires — though James Tomsheck, the former head of internal affairs at Customs and Border Protection, has claimed that, in one case, a lie detector test didn’t prevent the department from hiring an active drug cartel member — and taken on extra internal affairs investigators.
+The department has inaugurated new, more comprehensive ethics training for employees, taken on extra internal-affairs investigators, and started using polygraph tests on new hires — though James Tomsheck, the former head of internal affairs at Customs and Border Protection, has claimed that, in one case, a lie detector test didn’t prevent the department from hiring an active drug cartel member.

 Customs and Border Protection agents seem especially vulnerable to bribes.
 The Times found that “dozens of its officers” have been “arrested and charged with bribery.”
-Now, Mark Morgan, a one-time F.B.I. agent specializing in corruption, has been taken on to helm the border patrol.
+Now, Mark Morgan, a one-time FBI agent specializing in corruption, will helm the border patrol.

 So far, changes at the department have yet to put a stop to the corruption.
 In 2016 alone, 15 DHS employees have run afoul of the law, having been accused or convicted of accepting bribes.